 Coconut grove adorns the interior of the island, with two or three wooden cottages for those who want to stay for a night or two.

 If you want to spend the night, you can set up a tent for a small fee.
-The best attraction of the island?
-Stunning view of the sunset!
+The best attraction of the island is the stunning view of the sunset.

 Visit Cloud 9